Doctors Nova Scotia Youth Run

 Question 3: How will I be able to identify a race official if I need information or help?

 Answer: Race officials will be wearing Cape Breton Fiddlers Run vests or red shirts with Committee on the back.
+Volunteers will be wearing bright green shirts with volunteer on the back.
+They will be able to answer your questions or direct you if you need help as well.

 Question 4: Will there be food and water available for runners at the finish line?